 Now, of course, when it’s cold we keep him clothed.
 Sometimes it’s just sweatpants and a sweatshirt, but he’s warm.
-If we are just hanging around the house and he’s just going to get messy anyway, why waste the time and add to the laundry?
+If we are just hanging around the house and he’s just going to get sticky anyway, why waste the time and add to the laundry?
 I’d rather spend that time playing with him.

 So, I’m freeing us all up, ladies!
 No judgement allowed!
 I openly admit that our real life would make for some pretty boring Facebook pictures.
 But I’m ok with that.

 It’s alright to miss perfection by a long shot.
 In fact, why even shoot for it?
 We aren’t perfect.
 I’d rather my babies grow up seeing their imperfect mama let some things slide while living a joyful life, than to think they need to stress out striving for perfection.
 It’s just not worth it.
 And it’s not possible.